 The story continues to book two, the flashback, which explains a lot more about the Divers.
 Dick Diver is a promising young psychoanalyst working in Switzerland.
-In the clinic, he meets Nicole.
+In the clinic, he met Nicole.
 Nicole suffers from schizophrenia because of her relationship with her father, a rich American.
 This is a really crucial an heartbreaking part of the story.
-If before I was a bit annoyed by how The Divers’ behave, this really changes my mind.
+If before I had been a bit annoyed by how The Divers’ behave, this really changed my mind.

 He supposed many men meant no more than that when they said they were in love – not a wild submergence of soul, a dipping of all colours into an obscuring dye, such as his love for Nicole had been.
 Certain thoughts about Nicole, that she should die, sink into mental darkness, love another man, made him physically sick

 With Nicole’s money, they move back to Switzerland with their children and build a high-end clinic for rich foreign patients.
 Dick feels happy and he finds satisfaction in his job, however Nicole’s episode of breakdowns happens after a patient’s nother sent her a letter, saying that Dick has an affair with her daughter.
 Although it’s not completely true, it reminds Nicole of her own incident.

 “Home!” she roared in a voice so abandoned that its louder tones wavered and cracked.
 “And sit and think that we’re all rotting and the children’s ashes are rotting in every box I open?
 That filth!”